The Dashboard 2.0 feature (currently in BETA) is available from all published reading lists in Talis Aspire Reading Lists.

 By clicking this rating you can see what is keeping it from achieving a "Good metadata" rating (eg. Author is required).
-From this screen you can also jump to the edit interface, so that you can update the information as recommended, if the information is available to you.
+From this screen, you can also jump to the edit interface, so that you can review and, if appropriate, update the information as recommended if the information is available to you.

 Metadata ratings are looking for an entry in the following fields: